 When the vacuum indicators show that the lifter is ready, use the hoisting equipment to raise the lifter and load as needed to clear any obstacles in their path.
 Use the control handles to keep the lifter and load in the desired orientation while they are suspended from the crane.
-Once sufficient clearance is established, the load can be rotated or tilted as desired (see To ROTATE THE LOAD EDGEWISE OR TO TILT THE LOAD to follow).
+Once sufficient clearance is established, the load can be tilted or rotated as desired (see TO TILT THE LOAD and TO ROTATE THE LOAD EDGEWISE to follow).